 CVS is one of the largest retail pharmacy chains in the United States.
 There are hundreds of CVS pharmacy stores in Maryland, Washington DC, and Virginia, plus thousands more across the country.
 Baltimore is loaded with CVS pharmacies.
 Each CVS location has a multipart business: a pharmacy that fills prescription medications and a retail store that sells over-the-counter health products and a variety of other convenience items.

 Tort lawsuits against CVS tend to reflect this 2-part business model.
-Tort lawsuits against CVS tend to fall into 2 general categories, each of which relates to a different part of the CVS business: (1) premises liability suits, (2) malpractice suits for medication errors, and a lawsuit alleging a link between Tylenol and autism.
+Tort lawsuits against CVS tend to fall into 2 general categories, each of which relates to a different part of the CVS business: (1) premises liability or “slip and fall” suits, and (2) malpractice suits for medication errors.

 Premises liability refers to lawsuits against property owners by people who are injured by some sort of hazardous condition (e.g., wet floor) on the premises.
 These are often referred to as “slip and fall” cases.
 Lawsuits by customers against retail stores (such as Target or Walmart) are the most common type of premises liability case.